Basketball: Japan beats Cape Verde at World Cup, earns Olympic berth

 FIBA Basketball World Cup co-host Japan punched its ticket to the 2024 Paris Olympics after holding on for an 80-71 victory over Cape Verde on Saturday.

-Big man Josh Hawkinson contributed 29 points and seven rebounds as world No. 36 Japan secured direct qualification to the Olympics by finishing as Asia's top World Cup performer with a 3-2 record.
+Big man Josh Hawkinson contributed 29 points and seven rebounds as world No. 36 Japan secured direct qualification to the Olympics by finishing as Asia's top World Cup performer with a 3-2 record.\0D\0A

 Japan took a 73-55 lead into the final break at Okinawa Arena before threatening to collapse late in the classification game against No. 64 Cape Verde, which won the fourth quarter 16-7. ...continue reading